Roasted Acorn Squash with Indian Spices

 Spread the squash slices in an even layer onto a baking sheet and drizzle with oil, garam masala, salt and pepper and rub to coat well.

 Remember the quick and easy chicken madras from last week?
-This is the dish I served with it for the most wonderfully satisfying meal that curbed my Indian food craving (which I have almost every day).
+That’s it in the picture above.
+Roasted Acorn Squash with Indian Spices is the dish I served with it for the most wonderfully satisfying meal that curbed my Indian food craving (which I have almost every day).